Public Service Announcement: You Should Not Force Quit Apps on iOS

 :-P

-Distinctly untrue, despite the hype (Score:4, Interesting)
+Distinctly untrue, despite the hype (Score:5, Interesting)

 Re: (Score:1)